eliekawerk/traffic-monitor-data-engineer-camp-capstone/README.md

 This project used the Faker library as a base to improve upon the practicality of the data, for example allowing for fluctuations of traffic amounts and speed during peak hours.

+## Transformations
+The data is ingested in the ELT technique into Clickhouse where the data is transformed through raw/staging/serving layers via dbt modelling.
+This dbt project is run via GitHub actions.
+The serving layers are intended for output to Preset Dashboards for consumption by end users.

 ## Results
 <Preset dashboards>